commentatorboy/multitenancy-structure-api-excercise/README.md

 This is made in laravel, so to run it, just do the following:

-Install laravel
+Install laravel on linux (or follow the guide at https://laravel.com/docs/12.x)
-1. /bin/bash -c "$(curl -fsSL https://php.new/install/linux/8.4)"
+1. `/bin/bash -c "$(curl -fsSL https://php.new/install/linux/8.4)"`
 2. composer global require laravel/installer

 Navigate to the folder and then: